 What Will the Ideal State Accomplish for the User?

 In other words, what should the final product achieve for the user?
 As designers, it’s important for us not to assume what the final product will be.
 Asking something like, “What is the ideal state,” assumes you already know the answer to a problem you are still defining.
 This is called solution jumping and it results in your team building a car when you should’ve built an airplane.
 We get ahead of ourselves.
 Much of UX is problem discovery and identifying where we should play ball and why.
 It involves a lot of ideating, a lot of combing through data, and a lot of experimentation to see what works best.
 The point in asking this question is to guide you and your team.
 Often, you won’t know the answer to this question at the outset; but, once you ask the previous 4 questions, user outcomes will appear that will guide you through to a solution.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.